 In terms of food – we were also very pleasantly surprised.
 We did have lunch by the pool most days (or every day, rather) and thought the hotel selections were excellent.
 I was madly in love with the ‘sopa de lima’ and we worked our way around the menu.
 We ventured out for dinner based on the hotel concierge’s recommendation 3 times, but actually really liked the hotel.
 We also tried some local bars on the main street.
 I have to say that service was a bit slow all around and lets put it this way, Mr. O was pleased his wife spoke Spanish.

 I have to say, we really enjoyed this trip – it was really quite quiet and we really liked the area.
 People were lovely and overall we felt it was great value ($5 handmade margaritas at the hotel, which can give you an idea of what they would cost elsewhere).
 The food was outstanding and we felt very comfortable and safe (even with the odd police check on the road, which happened daily).
+So in all, it made for a great base for a luxury holiday in Campeche and Yucatan in Mexico.

 We hope to be back one day!